 From Beginning to End: A Successful Trader's Journey

-In July of 1998 I finished college in South Florida with a Business major.
-I kept thinking about what I would like to do next; meanwhile I was working as a waitress in a Sushi restaurant to support myself.
+In 1998, I finished college in South Florida with a major in business.
+I kept thinking about what I would like to do next, and worked as a waitress in a sushi restaurant to support myself.

 What?
 Really?
 I suddenly became curious about this new discovery.
-The next day, my friend started showing me reams of paperwork from his seventeen different subscriptions, pointing out that Investor’s Business Daily was his favorite among all of them.
+The next day, my friend started showing me reams of information from his 17 subscriptions, pointing out that Investor’s Business Daily (IBD) was his favorite.

-He also showed me a financial TV channel called “CNBC’ that he watched daily.
+He also showed me the financial TV channel CNBC that he watched daily.

 I began to buy every trading book out there and read them over and over.
-I followed IBD diligently, learning about stocks’ fundamentals, and I traded most of high flyers of the day, mainly based on my gut feeling and instinct.
+I followed IBD diligently, learning about stock fundamentals, and I traded most of the high flyers of the day—mainly based on my gut feeling and instinct.

 Then something strange happened.
 The price behavior of most stocks began to change.

-I remember holding 100 shares of NSOL with a 70 point gain at one time.
-Two days later, I came back to my desk after having lunch; NSOL started tanking like a falling knife on some negative news.
+I remember holding 100 shares of a stock with a 70-point gain.
+Two days later, I came back to my desk after lunch and it started tanking on some negative news.

 My heart stopped beating and my hands were shaking and sweating.
-I was freezing, and I couldn’t move my fingers as I watched it rapidly slice down below my buy point.
-Luckily it opened up 20 points the next day, so I sold immediately for a $2k gain.
+I was freezing, and I couldn’t move my fingers as I watched it rapidly drop below my buy point.
+Luckily, the stock opened up 20 points the next day, so I sold immediately for a $2,000 gain.
 But something wasn’t right.

-Another morning, as soon as CNBC announced MSTR had accounting issues, the stock dropped 100 points in ten minutes and I dumped my 200 shares for a huge loss.
-Those wild days taught me to be able to endure big time volatility and also made me mentally tough.
+Another morning, as soon as CNBC announced an enterprise software company I held had accounting issues, the stock dropped 100 points in 10 minutes, and I dumped my 200 shares for a huge loss.
+Those wild days taught me to be able to endure big-time volatility and also made me mentally tough.

-I shorted YHOO at its exact all-time time high of $500 or $125 post split adjusted price ( it dropped as low as $4 later ); I shorted CMGI at exactly it’s all time high of $300 ( it hit below $1 a year later ).
+I shorted Yahoo (YHOO) at its exact all-time high of $500, or $125 post-split adjusted price ( it dropped as low as $4 later).
+I shorted CMGI at exactly it’s all-time high of $300 ( it hit below $1 a year later ).
 But although my entries were good, I only caught partial gains on those shorts.

-From mid 1998 to the end of 2000 despite a roller coaster ride, my initial trading funds went up over 800% for a $150k gain.
-Being a young female immigrant who used to make only $25k a year working part-time while studying for school, I was very happy with the profit.
+From mid-1998 to the end of 2000, despite a roller coaster ride, my initial trading funds went up over 800% for a $150,000 gain.
+Being a young female immigrant who used to make only $25,000 a year working part-time while studying for school, I was very happy with the profit.